top of page

 Peamouth Chub,

 The Peamouth Chub is a member of the western minnow family and is commonly found in most freshwater systems across the Pacific Northwest.
 It prefers lakes and slow-moving portions of streams and will concentrate where aquatic vegetation is present.
-Feeding on a variety of small, aquatic invertebrates, they are believed to live up to 8 years.
+Feeding on a variety of small, aquatic invertebrates, they are believed to live 8 or more years.
 Generally sized between 15cm and 25cm, they can reach a maximum size of 35cm.

 1995 May 07